 -In the shower: I’ve said this before, and I’ll say it again.
 I do some of my best plotting in the shower.
 When I’m in the thick of writing a book, I consider it a waste of a shower if I haven’t given myself a problem to work through while I’m in there.
 I usually read my outline notes for the chapter ahead and then jump in for some creative suds-ing.

--During the commute: If you do commute to work by bus, then you can literally ride your ideas around on the bus.
-If you drive, I indemnify myself from any decisions you make to do non-driving-related, heavy thinking during that time.
+-During the commute: if you commute to work by bus, then you can literally ride your ideas around on the bus (or the train or the carshare.)
+If you drive, concentrate on the road.

--While waiting: Never wait in line or at the doctor’s office without a mission again.
+-While waiting: never wait in line or in your dentist’s reception area without a mission again.
 That’s right folks.
 Pull on those thinking caps and work through those ideas.

 Is your creative thinking process intentional, unintentional or a combination?
 I’d love to hear from you in the comments.